 Discovering Hidden Assets During a Divorce

 Dividing up property is an important aspect of divorce, and one of the most contentious.
 It is not uncommon for spouses to attempt to hide assets during the process, particularly in high-net-worth cases.
 If you are going through a divorce and suspect your spouse may be hiding assets, Sheryl R. Rentz can help you search for them.
 She is a Montgomery County family law attorney with more than 25 years of experience.
-Call our Ardmore office toll-free at (866) 290-9292 to schedule a free consultation.
+Call our Ardmore office at (610) 645-0100 to schedule a free consultation.

 What Types of Assets Are Usually Hidden?

 - Variable annuities